-The FibreXtreme SL240 cards provide fast, low latency point-to-point or broadcast connections between sensors and processing devices.
-Systran's SL240 family of products includes PCI, PCI Mezzanine (PMC), CompactPCI (CPCI) and Front Panel Data Port (FPDP) solutions.
-The FPDP versions are split into two categories-a 6U VME- or PCI-based solution with standard FPDP connectors and a rehostable Common Mezzanine Card (CMC).
+The FibreXtreme SL240X cards provide fast, low latency point-to-point or broadcast connections between sensors and processing devices.
+The FPDP versions include a 6U VME or PCI-based solution with standard FPDP connectors, and a rehostable Common Mezzanine Card (CMC).

-The PCI, PMC, and CPCI versions provide this link via the PCI bus.
-The PCI bus is used in most standard PCs, and the PMC format is used in most popular single-board computers.
-CompactPCI is a 3U or 6U Euro card format PCI card designed as a more mechanically robust alternative to desktop PCI cards.
-The FPDP versions of the card provide this interface through a simple unidirectional parallel port.
+The CMC card provides this interface through a simple unidirectional parallel port.
 This port can be connected to existing FPDP equipment or can be integrated into new products (CMC).
 All of these variations interoperate completely on the link interface, providing seamless integration between diverse platforms.

-2.2 SL240 Features
+2.2 SL240X Features

-SL240 provides reliable point-to-point or broadcast interconnects between systems, with minimal overhead and very low latency.
-The protocol involved for this transport is based on Fibre Channel, though it is not Fibre Channel compliant.
-The major SL240 features are listed below:
+SL240X provides reliable point-to-point or broadcast interconnects between systems, with minimal overhead and very low latency.
+The protocol involved for this transport is based on Fibre Channel, though it is not Fibre-Channel compliant.
+The major SL240X features are listed below:

-- Uses proven 8B/10B encoding for data transmission. - End-to-end throughput of 247 MB/s with or without frame checksums (SL240). - End-to-end throughput of 105 MB/s with or without frame checksums (SL100). - Minimizes implementation cost and enhances throughput by using a simple protocol. - Provides built-in data synchronization with very little reduction in throughput. - Integrated interrupt controller to report link failure, transaction completion, or buffer space request. - Status LED that reports link stability. - Loop operation with out-of-band arbitration or point-to-point operation. - Provides a register set designed for easy programming and status retrieval. - Three media options available-long wavelength laser, short wavelength laser, and HSSDC copper. - Watchdog timer for failover operation. - 1 MB Receive FIFO. - 2 KB Transmit FIFO. - Rugged versions of some cards available.
+- Uses proven 8B/10B encoding for data transmission. - End-to-end throughput of 247 MBps with or without frame checksums (SL240X). - End-to-end throughput of 105 MBps with or without frame checksums (SL100X). - Minimizes implementation cost and enhances throughput by using a simple protocol. - Provides built-in data synchronization with very little reduction in throughput. - Integrated interrupt controller to report link failure, transaction completion, or buffer space request. - Status LED that reports link stability. - Loop operation with out-of-band arbitration or point-to-point operation. - Provides a register set designed for easy programming and status retrieval. - Four media options available-long-reach wavelength laser, long wavelength laser, short wavelength laser, and HSSDC2 copper. - Watchdog timer for failover operation. - 1 MB Receive FIFO. - 2 KB Transmit FIFO. - Rugged versions of some cards are available.